 I will work to ensure that those areas identified receive the resources and support they need so that all students can achieve to the best of their ability.

 3 – What is one major issue the current school board has handled poorly and what would you have done differently?
 (100 words max)

 Communication between the Board and the public can be improved.
-We need to tell our success stories more to the public and identify those areas where we believe we have challenges.
+I will work to better communicate both our successes and our challenges.
 Open and honest communication provides accountability and transparency.
 Educational success strengthens the community both socially and economically.
 I am committed to seeing the public as a partner when advocating for our students.

 4 – What experience (work, political or other) has prepared you to hold this office?
 (100 words max)